Blobfish: Facts about the ugliest animal in the world

 "Conservation is so depressing that we needed a silly way of talking about it," he says.
 "The people who know the giant panda are already on board.
 The people who have the blobfish as their spirit animal were not being talked to."

 Simon Watt is a biologist, presenter, science communicator and author.
 He founded the Ugly Animal Preservation Society to boost the profile of less-loveable creatures.
-His latest book is The Ugly Animals: We Can't All Be Pandas (£9.99, The History Press).
+He is the author of The Ugly Animals: We Can't All Be Pandas

 Read more about conservation: